JuliaGraphics/Luxor.jl/docs/src/polygons.md

 A polygon is an ordered collection of Points stored in an array.

-A path is one or more straight and curved (Bézier) lines placed on the drawing.
+A path is a sequence of one or more straight and curved (circular arc or Bézier curve) segments.
 Paths can consist of subpaths.
 Luxor maintains a 'current path', to which you can add lines and curves until you finish with a stroke or fill instruction.

 Luxor also provides a Bézier-path type, which is an array of four-point tuples, each of which is a Bézier curve section.